2021 Ford Expedition® Safety Recall: Battery Junction Box

 Does this issue include the entire 2021 model year?

-No, the only vehicles affected with this battery junction box issue are certain 2021 model-year Ford Expedition® and Lincoln Navigator® vehicles built between July 27, 2020, and August 31, 2021.
+No, the only vehicles affected by this battery junction box issue are certain 2021 model-year Ford Expedition vehicles built from July 28, 2020 to August 31, 2021.
 Customers who are affected have been notified.

 What if I have a 2021 model-year vehicle outside this date range (including 2020 and 2022 model years) and feel uncomfortable driving or owning a vehicle not affected by this recall?